YunYouJun/air-conditioner/README.en.md

 ### Advantages

-- Turn on air conditioner any time and anywhere
+- Turn on the air conditioner any time and anywhere
 - Portable
 - Low power consumption（Drawn with `HTML CSS` instead of `Canvas`）
 - Noise is negligible